Monday, July 4, 2016

 What did they know and when did they know it?

-The Book of Mormon claims to cover a time period from about 600 years B.C.E. to shortly after Jesus's death.
+The Book of Mormon claims to cover a time period from about 600 years B.C.E. to a few hundred years Jesus' death.
 So it is particularly jarring to come across passages that reveal a knowledge that did not exist at that time.

 For example, Mosiah 3:7, purportedly written as a prophecy over 100 years before Jesus died, describes Jesus as losing blood “from every pore.”
 Since skin pores weren’t discovered until after the invention of the microscope, about 200 years before Joseph Smith lived, why would the supposed first century B.C.E. writer of Mosiah have used a term with which he should have been unfamiliar?